GST/HST Credit and Climate Action Incentive Payment

 If you do not receive your payment on the scheduled day, wait 10 working days before calling 1-800-387-1193.

-You can view your GST/HST payment dates and amounts in My Account or by using the MyBenefits CRA mobile app.
+You can view your GST/HST payment dates and amounts in My Account.

-When we recalculate your GST/HST credit
+When your GST/HST credit is recalculated

 A change in your situation may cause your GST/HST credit payment to be recalculated based on the effective date of the change.
-We will send you a GST/HST credit notice of redetermination showing the revised annual credit amount when any of the following situations apply and change the amount of your payment:
+The CRA will send you a GST/HST credit notice of redetermination showing the revised annual credit amount when any of the following situations apply and change the amount of your payment:

 - after each reassessment of either your or your spouse or common-law partner's tax return that affects net income